Billy99/ovn-kuber-traffic-flow-tests/README.md

 ./launch.sh
 ```

-This creates a *'client'* on each worker node.
-Each *'server'* (pod backed and host-networked
+Each *'server'* (pod backed and host-networked pod backed) needs to be on the same node.
-pod backed) needs to be on the same node.
 So the setup scripts use labels to achieve this.
+The default is to schedule the servers
-The default is to schedule the servers on the first worker node detected.
-If there is a
+on the first worker node detected.
+If there is a particular node the *'server'* pods
-particular node the *'server'* pods should run on, for example on an OVS Hardware offloaded
+should run on, for example on an OVS Hardware offloaded node, then use the following
-node, then use the following environment variable to force each *'server'* pod on a desired
+environment variable to force each *'server'* pod on a desired node ('FT_' stands for
-node ('FT_' stands for Flow Test):
+Flow Test).  *NOTE:* This needs to be set before the pods are launched.

 ```
 FT_REQ_SERVER_NODE=ovn-worker4 \